 A hotel’s website is often the first interaction a guest will have with the property, and the hotel should want to provide an excellent first impression for that guest.
 Take the typical young (potential) guest, browsing the internet for hotels, rates, and attractions in the area.
 Given the current trends of online shopping, the user will most likely visit an Online Travel Agent (OTA), like Priceline, Expedia, or one of the many others available.
 In some cases that user will book the room on that site and never see the hotel’s vanity site at all.

-That’s not always the case though – what if the user wants to use that OTA or other places to explore the hotel options in the area, then visit the websites of each of those options?
+That’s not always the case.
+What if the user wants to use that OTA or other places to explore the hotel options in the area.
+Once they are done, they will visit the websites of each of those options?

 The hotel, or more specifically, its website, has just been placed into a sort of “digital buffet,” where presentation is everything.
-Consumers are going to visit each of these sites, and based on the site’s use of these design elements and principles, they are going to make a decision.
-For the sake of this argument, let’s pretend for a moment that all websites load the same and site speed is irrelevant (before you say it, yes site speed is essential).
+Consumers are going to visit each of these sites, and based on the site’s use of these design elements and principles.
+Then they are going to make a decision.
+Let’s pretend for a moment that all websites load the same and site speed is irrelevant (before you say it, yes site speed is essential).
 Our digital buffet has now loaded, and we are presented with a spread of delicious and maybe not so delicious websites.
 The user’s first look at the site will be met with all of the many principles and elements of design, much like the many dishes available in an extravagant Las Vegas buffet.
-The user’s eyes act like a hungry diner’s nose sampling the scents of the many dishes presented to them, their minds salivate with thoughts of soft beds, sexy nightclubs, and stunning beaches.
-Whether the site was done well or not, we all perceive our world somewhat similarly, and we’re all going to notice these details both consciously and subconsciously.
+The user’s eyes act like a hungry diner’s nose sampling the scents of the many dishes presented to them.
+Their minds salivate with thoughts of soft beds, sexy nightclubs, and stunning beaches.
+Whether the site was done well or not, we all perceive our world somewhat similarly.
+We’re all going to notice these details both consciously and subconsciously.
 The trick is for that hotel to present its “dish” in the most pleasing way possible.
 In other words, they want to maximize the use of those elements and principles of design.

 The Principles and Elements of Design: In a Nutshell

-If you gathered anything from the “digital buffet” example, it should be that these design elements and principles are both very essential to having a successful website design and require a subtle elegance to get it just right.
+If you gathered anything from the “digital buffet” example, it should be that these design elements and principles are both essential to having a successful website design.
+They require a subtle elegance to get it just right.
 In keeping with the food theme, you could imagine a website design again as a nice steak.
 You don’t want to overcook it or season it too much, and you can’t just leave it raw.
-No, a chef understands that his diners want that steak to be cooked to order and with just the right taste for their pallets, maybe even an excellent red wine paired with it as well.
-Paying particular attention to the use of these details are essential in cooking and hold true in website design as well.
+No, a chef understands that his diners want that steak to be cooked to order and with just the right taste for their pallets.
+They might even get an excellent red wine paired with it.
+Paying particular attention to the use of these details are essential in cooking and also apply in website design as well.
 Doing so will, without a doubt, affect a guest’s decision to take a bite or move his plate to the next item in the buffet.

-I will be exploring the elements and principles of design in more detail in later chapters, but there are few fundamental things I like to keep in mind before any work begins:
+I will be exploring the elements and principles of design in more detail later.
+There are a few fundamental things I want you to keep in mind before any work begins:

 First and most importantly, the elements and principles of design are the building blocks used to create websites and any creative work.
 Good or bad, a website will incorporate these details.
 Successful design is using them to your advantage to accomplish the goals of the design.

 Secondly, to use these elements and principles successfully, you must define your goal or problem.
-The answer to your problem or the way to achieve your goal is through the use of these elements and principles.
+The way to achieve your goal is through the use of these elements and principles.